hubblestack/nova/README.rst

 Nova
 ====

-Nova plugins are designed specifically for auditing the compliance and security level of an existing system.
-These plugins are designed to alow an administrator to run security checks or even groups of security checks within their SaltStack installation.
-This allows for real-time insight into the compliance level of running systems.
+Nova is designed to audit the compliance and security level of an existing system.
+It is composed of multiple modules, which ingest YAML configuration files to run a series of audits on a system.

 Installation
 ============